(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Among Leningrad’s New Artists, graffiti and comic art was almost a general trend, perhaps stimulated by their interest in collages and artists’ books.
 Both genres became very popular in the mid 1980s, and artists often collaborated for joint works, for example when re-designing printed journals and books.[11]

-(E-E) Evgenij Kozlov THE ART OF MY CHILDHOOD Paintings on a double page from V. A Kriuchkova's book from 1985 “Anti-art.
-Theory and practise of avnat-garde movements. / В.А. Крючкова. «Антиискусство: Теория и практика авангардистских движений».
+(E-E) Evgenij Kozlov THE ART OF MY CHILDHOOD Paintings on a pages 242-243 from V. A Kriuchkova's book from 1985 “Anti-Art.
+Theory and Practise of Avant-Garde Movements. / В.А. Крючкова. «Антиискусство: Теория и практика авангардистских движений».
 Left: Jim Dine.
 “Car Crash".
 Happening 1960.
 Right Allan Kaprow “Courtyard”.
-Happening, 1962. igor Verichev Paintings on a double page with works by Pablo Picasso from V. A Kriuchkova's book from 1985 “Anti-art.
-Theory and practise of avnat-garde movements. / В.А. Крючкова. «Антиискусство: Теория и практика авангардистских движений».
+Happening, 1962.
+External link >> See also «Антййкусотво» / Antiikusotvo Garage Museum of Contemporary Art / Garage Archive Collection / New Composers Archive, accessible on demand at the Garage’s St. Petersburg archives igor Verichev Paintings on pages 116-117 with works by Pablo Picasso from V. A Kriuchkova's book from 1985 “Anti-Art.
+Theory and Practise of Avant-Garde Movements. / В.А. Крючкова. «Антиискусство: Теория и практика авангардистских движений».
 Left and top right: Etchings from the Vollard Suite (Minotaur, 1933) Bottom right Minotauromachy.
 Etching, 1935.
+External link >> See also «Антййкусотво» / Antiikusotvo Garage Museum of Contemporary Art / Garage Archive Collection / New Composers Archive, accessible on demand at the Garage’s St. Petersburg archives External link >>

 (E-E) Evgenij Kozlov